 Self compassion exercises are a great place to start.
 Becoming self aware can be challenging.
 When we uncover our beliefs and hear our thoughts we may not be pleased with what we find.
 Self compassion allows us to see our challenges as a common human trait allowing us to be kind while we more forward to the place that we want to get to.read more

-This is a meditation that teaches us present moment focus and the skills needed to re-frame our stories to allow us to bounce back from change or challenge.
-Trust and acceptance are the key skills we are learning here.
-When we accept what has happened...read more
+This is a meditation that teaches us resiliency by teaching us the skills needed to re-frame our stories to allow us to bounce back from change or challenge.
+Trust and acceptance are the key skills we are learning here.read more